How to get the right money-making ad targeting from Audience Insights

 (Audience Insights – age & gender)

-According to Facebook audience insights, the majority of my target audience is “women” which is 52%, that surprises me a little, to be honest.
-I didn’t know women love baseball more than men.
+According to Facebook audience insights, most of my target audience is “women”, which is 52%.
+That surprises me a little, to be honest.
+I didn’t know that women love baseball more than men.

 Anyway, people in the age of 25 – 44 years old make up 50% of my target audience, that’s huge.